Java 8 - Predicate with Examples

 [User Name : John, Role :admin]

-and lambda functions offered since JDK 1.8 on top of the Collections API.
+The same functionality can also be achieved by using Stream API and lambda functions offered since JDK 1.8 on top of the Collections API.

 The Stream API allows "streaming" of collections for dynamic processing.
 Streams allow concurrent and parallel computation on data (using internal iterations), to support database-like operations such as grouping and filtering the data (similar to GROUP BY and WHERE clause in SQL).
 This allows the developers to focus on "what data is needed" instead of "how data is needed" since streaming hides the details of the implementation and provides the result.
 This is done by providing predicates as inputs to functions operating at runtime upon the streams of collections.
-In the following example, we illustrate how Stream API can be used along with predicates to filter the collections of data as achieved in Example 7.
+In the following example, we illustrate how Stream API can be used along with predicates to filter the collections of data as achieved in Example above.

 Java

-// Java program to demonstrate working of predicates
+// Java program to demonstrate working of predicates on collection.

 import java.util.function.Predicate;